SensoriMotorControlLab/jsons_for_vef/README.md

-# jsons_for_vef
+# VEF_JSON_Config
-A GUI for generating JSON files for SMCL's Visuomotor Experiment Framework
+Build and edit settings files for the Visuomotor Experiment Framework